linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ## Operations

-Calendar can be divided into yearly view, monthly view, weekly view and daily view, displaying date attributes by different views.
+Calendar can be divided into yearly view, monthly view, weekly view, and daily view, displaying date attributes by different views.

 Monthly view is defaulted and you can click to switch between different views.